walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-persistence-mobile/README.md

 The mobile schema includes the following tables:

-- `key_references` - Platform aliases, software key material, and versioned crypto2 descriptors
+- `key_references` - Versioned managed-key descriptors
 - `credentials` - Stored credentials
 - `dids` - Stored DIDs

-Schema creation and migration are managed by SQLDelight on the target platform driver.
+This is a fresh mobile schema; it does not migrate or retain legacy key references.
+Schema creation is managed by SQLDelight on the target platform driver.

 ## API documentation